Chemex is just a flat out awesome pour over coffee maker.

 Bloom your coffee by pouring just enough hot water on your grounds to get them wet, but don’t fill the dripper.

-What you want to see if bubbles coming from the wet grounds.
+What you want is to see bubbles coming from the wet grounds.
 This is the signature of coffee bloom.

 Let the coffee sit like this for 30 seconds before you pour the rest of the water.

 Step 5 – The Pour